MicrosoftDocs/visualstudio-docs/docs/javascript/quickstart-vuejs-with-nodejs.md

    TBD TBD TBD screenshot

   - Highlighted in bold is your project, using the name you gave in the **New Project** dialog box.
-On disk, this project is represented by a *.njsproj* file in your project folder.
+On disk, this project is represented by a .*njsproj* file in your project folder.

   - At the top level is a solution, which by default has the same name as your project.
-A solution, represented by a *.sln* file on disk, is a container for one or more related projects.
+A solution, represented by a .*sln* file on disk, is a container for one or more related projects.

   - The npm node shows any installed npm packages.
 You can right-click the npm node to search for and install npm packages using a dialog box.

-1. If you want to install npm packages or run node.js commands from a command prompt, right-click the project node and choose **Open Command Prompt Here**.
+1. If you want to install npm packages or run Node.js commands from a command prompt, right-click the project node and choose **Open Command Prompt Here**.

 ## Add a .vue file to the project